AdaCore/gnatstudio/docs/users_guide/extending.rst

 For example, if you want to analyze an entity in the entity browser from the command line, you would pass the following command switches::

-  gps --eval=shell:'Entity entity_name file_name; Entity.show %1'
+  gnatstudio --eval=shell:'Entity entity_name file_name; Entity.show %1'

 The language defaults to python, as for :command:`--load`.

 See the section :ref:`Customizing_through_XML_and_Python_files` on how to bind key shortcuts to shell commands.

-.. _Scripts_and_GPS_actions:
+.. _Scripts_and_GNAT_Studio_actions:

-Scripts and GPS actions
+Scripts and GNAT Studio actions
 -----------------------

 .. index:: execute_action

-There is a strong relationship between GPS actions, as defined in the customization files (:ref:`Defining_Actions`), and scripting languages.
+There is a strong relationship between GNAT Studio actions, as defined in the customization files (:ref:`Defining_Actions`), and scripting languages.
 You can bind actions to menus and keys through the customization files or the :menuselection:`Edit --> Preferences...` dialog.
 These actions can